sclebow/MACAD-Thesis-notes/abstract.md

 **MACAD Thesis Abstract**
 # Improving BIM Interoperability for MEP Systems Using Graphs
-**Krisztian Hadju and Scott Lebow**
+**Krisztian Hajdu and Scott Lebow**

 ## Problem Statement
-BIM interoperability tools are mostly focused on the exchange and storage of architectural data, often neglecting the integration of MEP (Mechanical, Electrical, and Plumbing) systems.
-This results in robust data exchange for architectural elements but leaves structural and MEP systems underrepresented.
-For large campus owner-operators, this can lead to inefficiencies in managing and maintaining their facilities.
+BIM interoperability tools are mostly focused on the exchange and storage of architectural data, where changes can be administered with a high degree of automation directly within platforms like Revit.
+In contrast, MEP systems (especially electrical) are often only partially modeled, with many components represented only in disconnected 2D drawings, abstract diagrams, and schedules rather than as coordinated 3D elements.
+This disconnect hinders change management automation and leads to fragmented workflows.

-For example, it is easy to determine if a door exists in both a BIM model and a real-world building, but it is much more difficult to determine if a piece of MEP equipment exists in both places.
-This can lead to costly errors in maintenance and operations, as well as difficulties in planning for future upgrades or renovations.
+A key challenge is maintaining the operative model, which is a consolidated, post-handover representation of current building conditions.
+During the operations and maintenance phase of the building lifecycle, infrastructural changes occur through refurbishments and extensions (CAPEX) and maintenance (OPEX) works.
+For CAPEX, relevant 3D and 2D data are extracted by the asset owner, updated by the contractor, and the as-built data is integrated back into the operative model post-project by the owner.
+OPEX changes are smaller in scope and manually incorporated by the same.
+In both cases, reliably updating MEP systems and tracking the history of changes are essential for operational accuracy, data continuity, and long-term asset management.
+For large campus owner-operators, the amount of interventions to manage is high, hence the inability to manage MEP systems with the same level of integration and automation as architectural elements limits efficiency and undermines the value of BIM in ongoing operations.

 ## Focus Areas
 - Advanced BIM Interoperability and Workflow Automation